Elizabeth-Sorescu/elizabeth-sorescu-rentals-capstone/README.md

 -Login as a new landlord user
 -View properties
+-View Profile
+-Click Home that navigates to list of properties
 -Add new property
 -Add tenants to the property
 -Signup as a new landlord user

 -Login as a new tenant user
 -For tenant user, view rented properties
+-View Profile
--Signup as a new tenant user
+-Click Home that navigates to list of properties -Signup as a new tenant user